firhard/codingchallenge/README.md

 # Coding Challenge by Mumsnet

-The requirement of the project is to create a website that could relats Products and their own Categories.
+The requirement of the project is to create a website that could relate Products and it's own Categories.

 ### Prerequisites